 “Play button” will start a timer to this task

-“…” will expand the list of further features
+“…” will expand the list of further features:

 - Delete – remember, that once you delete a project you will lose all tracked time, assigned to this project

-- Move time– You can move time from one project to another ( You can also move only part of the time, by entering the detailed report)
+- Move time– you can move time from one project to another ( you can also move only part of the time, by entering the detailed report)

 Apart from the single tasks, you can also manage the whole structure.
 On the top bar, you will find some useful buttons, that will help you to find the one, certain task you need.

 In the search box, you can easily find your tasks.
 You can also use the filter that will allow you to see only your own tasks or tasks belonging to your entire team.
-Next feature collapses /expands all of your projects so you can both see only 1st level projects or see the structure in the way so all of your tasks are visible in one place.
+The next feature collapses /expands all of your projects so you can both see only 1st level projects or see the structure in the way so all of your tasks are visible in one place.